zatcham/ns-pCB/README.md

 ### How to use ns-pCB

+### Important:
+Make sure that in the working directory, a folder called `audio` exists and that a preamble file (name can be specified in the configuration file, default is preamble.mp3) exists within that folder

 ### OTP Generation
 OTPs (One Time Pads) are generated via `nsCB_otpgen.py`.
 It requires a directory called `otp` inside where it is executed from.
 It will create 3 CSVs, with the file name containing the date and time of generation.
 These CSVs can be used on their own to decode, or alternatively the main program can convert these into a single PDF.